Woolacombe School has been awarded the Gold School Games Mark

 We also enter a wide range of competitions in these sports and have a long standing track record of swimming wins at local and regional and National level.
 We won the area Athletics Competition and North Devon Year 3 Tennis and North Devon Aquathlon Teams.
 Our teams are always placed highly.

 Our school is part of the Ilfracombe Learning Community of Schools, a group of ten schools which includes one secondary school which offer festivals and competitions for the children and the sharing of good practice.
 We have found this beneficial as it has given our children the opportunity to participate regularly in Inter-School competitions, and use the wider range of resources which the secondary school in the cluster is able to offer.
 There are a wide range of competitions which allow all children to compete e.g. Athletics, Multi-Skills Festival etc.

 Our own school organises the long-standing and successful North Devon Aquathlon which has more than 250 pupils participating every year.
-We assist in the running of the Ilfracombe Swimming Gala and host a large number of intra-school events.
+We also organise and run the Ilfracombe Swimming Gala and host a large number of intra-school events.

 We have supported other schools, particularly the smaller ones, with expertise in swimming and transport.